smontanaro/spambayes/spambayes/README-DEVEL.txt

        ..\contrib\*.py ..\Outlook2000\*.py ..\scripts\*.py *.py
        ..\testtools\*.py ..\utilities\*.py ..\windows\*.py

-   You may wish to use a GUI system to create the required *.po file, such as poEdit, but you can also do this manually with a text editor.
+   You may wish to use a GUI system to create the required messages.po file, such as poEdit, but you can also do this manually with a text editor.
    If your utility does not do it for you, you will also need to compile the .po file to a .mo file.
 The utility msgfmt.py will do